Potential Remote Work Segments

 5. Unhealthy Lifestyle

-On the one hand, working from home does wonders to your health and can increase it a lot.
+On the one hand, working from home does wonder to your health and can increase it a lot.
 On the other hand, it can also be harmful.
 Most companies provide offices with ergonomic chairs or even standing desks.
 When you work from home you might not want to invest that much money into proper office equipment.
 Even worse: Some people love to work while lying on the couch all day.
-Sooner or later this will surely cause you a terrible back pain.
+Sooner or later this will surely cause you terrible back pain.

 Plus, as already mentioned, if you work all day and don’t leave your house, you are not doing your body any favor.